caojinzhou/starter-hugo-academic/content/landing/people.md

 # ...
 Put Your Section Options Here (title etc.) ...
 weight: 100

-title: Academic Partners
+title: I'm waitingg for you
 subtitle:

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-     - partner
+     - unkown
   #  - Principal Investigators
   #  - Researchers
   #  - Grad Students